 Predictable Failure Modes

-There are predictable failure modes to watch for:
+There are predictable failure modes to watch for.
+And they're consistent enough that you can plan for them.

 ChatGPT is a great way to learn what good Freelancer.com proposals look like.
 Use it to iterate on your prompt for a few weeks, refine your tone, and figure out which closing patterns get the most replies.